ccpgames/ccp-stencil/README.md

 ## Other features...?

-- ENV var rendering (can be done via ${__ENV__:FOO} in Alviss input)?
+- [x] ENV var rendering (can be done via ${__ENV__:FOO} in Alviss input)?
-- Meta-data header in files for Directory rendering that controls file names and/or if they should be rendered or not
+- [ ] Meta-data header in files for Directory rendering that controls file names and/or if they should be rendered or not
+  - [x] Skip-if tag for skipping file rendering
+  - [ ] Some meta-tag that can control the output name of a file via the `FileRenderer`
-- Meta-data file for directories in Directory rendering that control the directory name?
+- [ ] Meta-data file for directories in Directory rendering that control the directory name?
-- Proper Jinja2 Environment Template Loader to enable Jinja's include/extend stuff?
+- [x] Proper Jinja2 Environment Template Loader to enable Jinja's include/extend stuff?
-- Custom macros/scripts/filters?
+- [x] Custom macros/scripts/filters?

 ## Use Cases